 London has countless world-famous sights and tourist attractions.
 It was therefore difficult for us to decide on the 10 best things to see in London.
-In addition to the time-honored buildings such as Big Ben or Tower Bridge, there are also some spectacular modern attractions in our TOP 10 list, the two newest ones being the London Eye and The Shard.
+In addition to the historic buildings and sites such as Big Ben or Tower Bridge, there are also some spectacular modern attractions in our TOP 10 list, the two newest ones being the London Eye and The Shard.
 We’ve included them in our TOP 10 list because they both offer a fantastic view of the city.

-> The best tourist attractions in London
+The best tourist attractions in London

-> Below you’ll find a video showing you the most popular locations in the city that you simply can’t afford to miss on your trip to London.
-Our secret favorite is No. 9 !
+Below you’ll find a video showing you the most popular locations in the city that you simply can’t afford to miss on your trip to London.
+Our secret favourite is No. 9 !
 Why?
 Because from there you get a breathtaking view of the entire metropolis!

-> 1. Big Ben – London’s famous clock tower
+1. Big Ben – London’s famous clock tower

 Big Ben is one of London’s most famous landmarks.
 Situated directly next to the Houses of Parliament, the tower can be seen and heard from far and wide.
 For information about the tune played by Big Ben, the origin of the name and everything else you need to know about what is probably the world’s most famous clock tower, please see our Big Ben London Guide.

 Although the London Eye only opened in 1999, it’s already one of London’s most popular attractions.
 It features 32 glass capsules offering a spectacular view from a height of 443 feet.
 We’ve ranked it second among the best attractions because the location is truly magnificent (the London Eye is directly on the Thames) and because you can see lots of well-known sights from these capsules.
 We recommend buying tickets in advance – if possible, fast track tickets allowing you to skip the line at the gate.
 As you’ll see, the London Eye is a real magnet for tourists!